-&lt;sup>18 Western Response, supra, Question 1.
+Western Response, supra, Question 1.
 According to Western, the strategy of pursuing PCS licenses within a local exchange carrier's service area was pursued by several telephone companies in the A/B block PCS auction, including BellSouth, Ameritech, Pacific Bell, and SBC.
 Id.

-&lt;sup>19 See 47 C.F.R. § 1.2105(a)(2).
+19 See 47 C.F.R. § 1.2105(a)(2).

-&lt;sup>20 See FCC Form 175, at Certification (4); see also 47 C.F.R. § 1.2105(a)(2)(ix).
+20 See FCC Form 175, at Certification (4); see also 47 C.F.R. § 1.2105(a)(2)(ix).

-&lt;sup>21 Although the auction was for the Broadband PCS D, E, and F blocks, US WEST was only eligible to apply for frequencies in the D and E blocks.
+Although the auction was for the Broadband PCS D, E, and F blocks, Western was only eligible to apply for frequencies in the D and E blocks.
 The F block was designated as an entrepreneurial block and reserved for small businesses.

-&lt;sup>22 US WEST's FCC Form 175, Exhibit B.
+Western's FCC Form 175, Exhibit B.

-&lt;sup>23 Similarly, Western was only eligible to apply for frequencies in the D and E blocks.
+Similarly, US WEST was only eligible to apply for frequencies in the D and E blocks.

-&lt;sup>24 Western's FCC Form 175, Exhibit B.
+US WEST's FCC Form 175, Exhibit B.

-commenced on August 26, 1996.
-During the auction, six bidders actually placed bids for the E block, Olympia, Washington BTA, including US WEST, Western, Whidbey Telephone Company ("Whidbey"), OPCSE-Galloway Consortium a/k/a Omnipoint Corporation ("Omnipoint"), NorthCoast Operating Co., Inc. ("NorthCoast") and Electric Lightwave, Inc. ("Lightwave").

-10. The first bids for the E block, Olympia, Washington BTA were placed on August 27, 1996, in round 2, with Lightwave's bid in the amount of \$1,000 and NorthCoast's bid of \$11.
-On September 9, in round 10, US WEST placed a new high bid in the amount of \$27,000.
+- 9. Communications During the Auction.
+The Broadband PCS D, E, and F block auction commenced on August 26, 1996.
+During the auction, six bidders actually placed bids for the E block, Olympia, Washington BTA, including Western, US WEST, Whidbey Telephone Company ("Whidbey"), OPCSE-Galloway Consortium a/k/a Omnipoint Corporation ("Omnipoint"), NorthCoast Operating Co., Inc. ("NorthCoast") and Electric Lightwave, Inc. ("Lightwave").25 - 10.
+The first bids for the E block, Olympia, Washington BTA were placed on August 27, 1996, in round 2, with Lightwave's bid in the amount of \$1,000 and NorthCoast's bid of \$11.26 On September 9, in round 10, US WEST placed a new high bid in the amount of \$27,000.
 On September 10, in round 11, Western countered with a bid of \$79,088.
 This remained the high bid until September 19, when US WEST placed a bid in round 24, in the amount of \$105,000.
-US WEST states that this was the first time it had bid on a license for which Western held the high bid.
-According to US WEST, Mr. Ford was unaware that the US WEST auction team had bid on the Olympia, Washington BTA license unseating Western's standing high bid.
-Apparently, Mr. Ford "had not wanted US WEST to bid directly against Western because from watching Western's activity in the auction, he believed Western was a vindictive bidder, and he feared that bidding against Western could trigger retaliatory bidding by that company in markets important to US WEST."

-11. After placement of the round 24 bid, Mr. Ford left a voice mail message for Mr. Baumbaugh, informing him that "one of US WEST's bids had been mistakenly placed."
-According to US WEST's account, the message "did not mention any specific round or market," rather it "stated generically that the auction process was stimulating and hectic and that mistakes could be made."
-US WEST later determined that the bid to which Mr. Ford's voice mail message referred was the bid placed by US WEST in round 24 for block E in the Olympia, Washington BTA, where Western had previously held the high bid.
-According to US WEST, although Mr. Ford did not recall the precise date of his voice mail message, Mr. Ford's cellular telephone records show that he placed two calls to Mr. Baumbaugh on September 19, 1996,
+US WEST states that this was the first time it had bid on a license for which Western held the high bid.27 According to US WEST, Mr. Ford was unaware that the US WEST auction team had bid on the Olympia, Washington BTA license unseating Western's standing high bid.28 Apparently, Mr. Ford "had not wanted US WEST to bid directly against Western because from watching Western's activity in the auction, he believed Western was a vindictive bidder, and he feared that bidding against Western could trigger retaliatory bidding by that company in markets important to US WEST."29 - 11.
+After placement of the round 24 bid, Mr. Ford left a voice mail message for Mr. Baumbaugh, informing him that "one of US WEST's bids had been mistakenly placed."30 According to Western, the substance of Mr. Ford's voice mail message was "that US WEST, without Mr. Ford's knowledge and while he was out of town, inadvertently placed a bid in Round 24 in the Olympia BTA, thereby displacing [Western] as the high bidder."31 US WEST's account of the voice mail message is less specific than that of Western.
+According to US WEST's account, the message "did not mention any specific round or market," rather it "stated generically that the auction process was stimulating and hectic and that mistakes could be made."32 US WEST later determined that the bid to which Mr. Ford's voice mail message referred was the bid